MyViewinWriting/shima.github.io/_pages/about.md

 and purchasing patterns, providing actionable insights, and developing data-driven marketing strategies to optimize client engagement and growth.

-Independent Research
+Research Experimentation
 ======
-I have experience with independent research.
+I have hands-on practice with exploration, analysis, and testing of data using machine learning tools and techniques.
+Check out my [blog](https://myviewinwriting.github.io/shima.github.io//year-archive/) section to explore summaries of my research and analysis !

+✍️(◔◡◔)